Nanjemoy Formation: Extent

-The Nanjemoy Formation, represented as Tn on the geologic map of the Washington West 30' × 60' Quadrangle, Maryland, Virginia, and Washington D.C., restricted to the southeastern side of the Potomac Basin represented in the quadrangle.
-Scott (2005) in his thesis included a map showing the thin bands of outcrops of both the underlying Marlboro Clay and the Nanjemoy Formation, restricted to the many creeks feeding the Chesapeake Bay.
+The geologic map of the Washington West 30' × 60' Quadrangle (containing Maryland, Virginia, and Washington D.C.) maps out the Nanjemoy Formation, represented as Tn, as restricted to the southeastern side of the Potomac Basin.
+In his thesis, Scott (2005) included a map showing the thin bands of outcrops of both the underlying Marlboro Clay and the Nanjemoy Formation, restricted to the many creeks feeding the Chesapeake Bay.
 The Nanjemoy Formation (Eocene), the Marlboro Clay (Paleocene), and the Aquia Formation (Paleocene) are present in the westernmost part of the Potomac channel.
 The outcrop area of the formation is designated Nanjemoy Wildlife Management Area.